mortie/msgstream/README.md

 ## Tests

-Run tests with: `make check`.
+Run tests with `make check`.
 This depends on git.
 This will download
 [kawanet's msgpack-test-suite](https://github.com/kawanet/msgpack-test-suite/),
 a large list of msgpack strings and their associated expected values.